Anti-Bihari sentiment: Rajasthan

 On 13 May 2016, a student named Satyarth was beaten to death and another student was injured in an incident that occurred in Kota, Rajasthan.
-Regarding the event BJP MLA Bhawani Singh Rajawat of Kota stated that "Students from Bihar are spoiling the atmosphere of city and they must be driven out of the city."
+Regarding the event, BJP MLA Bhawani Singh Rajawat of Kota stated that "Students from Bihar are spoiling the atmosphere of city and they must be driven out of the city."

 The government in Rajasthan assured full protection to students from Bihar, after ragging incidents of Bihari students in a private engineering college in Udaipur surfaced.
-Lalu Prasad Yadav and Ram Vilas Paswan flayed the attacks on Bihari students in Rajasthan saying that the students were subjected to insult, torture and assaulted with sticks when they protested.
+Lalu Prasad Yadav and Ram Vilas Paswan flayed the attacks on Bihari students in Rajasthan, saying that the students were subjected to insult and torture and assaulted with sticks when they protested.
 Former chief minister Rabri Devi called upon the chief minister to take necessary action and assure the safety of the students.
 According to reports, several Bihari students were thrashed during the ragging.

 Gujarat

-In October 2018, there were incidents of attacks on Hindi-speaking migrants in Gujarat after the alleged rape of a 14-month-old in a village near Himmatnagar in north Gujarat by a Bihari.
-The attacks triggered the exodus of the migrants.
+In October 2018, there were incidents of attacks on Hindi-speaking migrants in Gujarat after the alleged rape of a 14-month-old in a village near Himmatnagar in northern Gujarat by a Bihari.
+The attacks triggered an exodus of migrants.

 Karnataka

-A video of a man, purportedly from Muzaffarpur in Bihar, accusing three people in Rajajinagar of abusing and harassing him as he did not speak Kannada went viral.
+A video of a man, purportedly from Muzaffarpur in Bihar, accusing three people in Rajajinagar of abusing and harassing him as he did not speak Kannada, went viral.

 Kerala

-A 36-year-old Bihar native was allegedly beaten to death by locals in Kerala's Malappuram after being suspected of theft, official said on Monday.
+A 36-year-old Bihar native was allegedly beaten to death by locals in Kerala's Malappuram after being suspected of theft.

+Uttarakhand

+The husband of Rekha Arya, a minister from Uttarakhand, allegedly said at an event in Almora, "Will you get married in old age?
+If you are unable to get married, we will bring a girl for you from Bihar.
+You can get one there for Rs 20,000 to 25,000."

 Himachal

-Himachal CM blamed Bihari architects for low standard of buildings in his state, he further stated that "The houses which are collapsing these days have not gone through the standards of structural engineering.
+The Chief Minister of Himachal Pradesh, Sukhvinder Singh Sukhu, blamed Bihari architects for the low standard of buildings in his state.
+He further stated that "The houses which are collapsing these days have not gone through the standards of structural engineering.
 The migrant architects (masons), whom I call 'Bihari architects', come here and construct floor on floor.
 We do not have local masons".